How grown

 As with home-grown Scotch Beef and Lamb, our Scottish farmed salmon are hatched, reared and fed in Scotland.

-Our sustainability indicators are just some of the key ways in which we measure how we are performing with regards to fish welfare, protecting the environment and benefiting the local communities in which we live and work.
-(All figures correct as of 5 April 2023.)
+Our sustainability indicators are some of the key ways in which we measure how we are performing with regards to fish welfare, protecting the environment and benefiting the local communities in which we live and work.

 Fish welfare